-Directly connecting the stovepipe into the existing masonry chimney (figure 14 "Type A" Fireplace Conversion) of the fireplace is the only approved method of installation.
-This is a complicated and involved process and to insure safety should only by done by a qualified installer.
+Directly connecting the stovepipe into the existing masonry chimney (figure 9, Type A Fireplace Conversion) of the fireplace is the ONLY approved method of installation.
+This is a complicated and involved process and to ensure safety should only be done by a qualified installer.

-1. An entry hole must be cut through the masonry and tile liner with minimal damage to the liner.
-At least 8" of liner must remain below the entry position.
-When locating the stove and stovepipe, all minimum clearances must be observed from combustible surfaces including mantels, combustible trimwork, ceilings and walls.
-Positioning the center of the stove pipe entry into the chimney 24" below the ceiling should insure proper clearance for a 6" stovepipe.
+An entry hole must be cut through the masonry and tile liner with minimal damage to the liner.
+At least 8"/203mm of liner must remain below the entry position.
+When locating the stove and stovepipe, all minimum clearances must be observed from combustible surfaces including mantels, combustible

-- Install a metal or fire clay (5/8" minimum thickness) thimble.
-Make sure the thimble is flush with the inner surface of the chimney liner and does not protrude into the flue (see figures 10). - 3.
-Secure the thimble with refractory mortar.
-The thimble should be surrounded by 12" of solid unit masonry brickwork or 24" of stone. - Install the stovepipe into the thimble as far as possible without extending past the flue lining (see figures 9 & 10). - A small airspace (about 1/2") should remain between the stovepipe and thimble to allow for expansion of the pipe.
+- trim work, ceilings, and walls.
+Positioning the center of the stove pipe entry into the chimney 24''/61cm below the ceiling should insure proper clearance for a 6''/152mm stovepipe. - Install a metal or fire clay (5/8"/16mm minimum thickness) thimble.
+Make sure the thimble is flush with the inner surface of the chimney liner and does not protrude into the flue (see figure 5 on page 9). - Secure the thimble with refractory mortar.
+The thimble should be surrounded by 12"/305mm of solid unit masonry brickwork or 24"/61cm of stone. - 4.
+Install the stovepipe into the thimble as far as possible without extending past the flue lining (see figures 4 & 5 on pages 8 & 9). - A small airspace (about 1/2"/13mm) should remain between the stovepipe and thimble to allow for expansion of the pipe.
 Seal this airspace with hightemperature caulking or ceramic wool. - Secure and seal the damper in the closed position using high-temp caulking, ceramic wool, or furnace cement.
-Also check to see if the chimney has a cleanout.
+Also check to see if the chimney has a clean out.
 If it does, make sure it is closed and sealed as well.
-A leaky cleanout will greatly reduce draft efficiency.
+A leaky clean out will greatly reduce draft efficiency.